-Under the Derivatives Regulation (DerivateV), capital management companies are obliged to provide risk management and risk measurement with particular importance when derivatives are used in investment funds.
-This obligation had to be implemented in a joint project with the PSplus Portfolio Software + Consulting GmbH for the Flossbach von Storch AG.
+Capital management companies are inter alia bound under the Derivatives Ordinance (DerivateV) to be given particular importance to the risk management and risk measurement when derivatives are used in the investment fund.
+It was originally intended to implement this obligation in 2013 in a joint project with PSplus Portfolio Software + Consulting GmbH for Flossbach von Storch AG.
+In a follow-up project from 2019, the entire module was then thoroughly revised for additional customers.

-In essence, there are two major quantitative requirements for the risk measurement within DerivateV.
-On the one hand, the risk must be assessed on a daily basis.
-The value-at-risk is used as a risk measure for a retention period of 20 days and a level of 99%, and the individual risk factors must be reported individually.
-On the other hand, appropriate stress tests have to be implemented in order to simulate unusual market movements.
+Essentially, there are two major quantitative requirements for risk measurement within DerivateV.
+On the one hand, it is important to estimate the risk on a daily basis.
+The value-at-risk is used as a risk measure for a holding period of 20 days and a level of 99% and the individual risk factors must be identified individually.
+On the other hand, suitable stress tests have to be implemented in order to be able to simulate unusual market movements.

 – Ziggel, D., Berens, T., Weiß, G.N.F., Wied, D. (2014): A New Set of Improved Value-at-Risk Backtests, Journal of Banking & Finance, Vol. 48, 29-41.